diagrams/diagrams-doc/doc/manual.rst

 Segments
 ~~~~~~~~

-The most basic path component is a `Segment`, which is some sort of
+The most basic component of trails and paths is a `Segment`, which is
-primitive path from one point to another.
+some sort of primitive path from one point to another.
 Segments are
 *translationally invariant*; that is, they have no inherent location,
 and applying a translation to a segment has no effect (however, other
 sorts of transformations, such as rotations and scales, have the
 effect you would expect).
-In other words, a segment is not
+In other words, a segment is not a way to
-a way to get from point A to point B; it is a way to get from
+get from some particular point A to another point B; it is a way to
-*wherever you are* to *somewhere else*.
+get from *wherever you currently happen to be* to *somewhere else*.

-Currently, ``diagrams`` supports
+Currently, ``diagrams`` supports two types of segment, defined in
-two types of segment, defined in `Diagrams.Segment`:mod:\:
+`Diagrams.Segment`:mod:\:

 * A *linear* segment is simply a straight line, defined by an offset
   from its beginning point to its end point; you can construct one